 The central highlands of Madhya Pradesh, forming a hard knot in the belly of India, is one of my favourite regions in the country for a quintessential Indian experience.
 This region harbours some of the greatest natural and man-made treasures of the subcontinent, many of which remain virtually unknown to the outside world.

-The best-kept secrets of Madhya Pradesh offer a truly untrodden, remote experience in rugged jungle clad hills and lush valleys sheltering the remains of magnificent ancient forts, atmospheric medieval towns, colourful tribes still clinging to their age-old customs, and undiscovered wildlife sanctuaries - all well off the tourist trail, thus offering the joy of personal discovery and exclusive access, give added rewards for the intrepid traveller.
+The best-kept secrets of Madhya Pradesh offer a truly untrodden and remote experience in rugged jungle-clad hills and lush valleys which shelter the remains of magnificent ancient forts, atmospheric medieval towns and colourful tribes who still cling to their age-old customs.
+There are also undiscovered wildlife sanctuaries and all are well off the tourist trail, thus offering the joy of personal discovery and exclusive access that give added rewards for the intrepid traveller.

 The best way to experience these remote treasures is from Kaafila’s private nomadic camps.
 These are small, stylish and truly mobile tented camps, set up just for you and your party.
-The best time to explore Madhya Pradesh is from November through to February, then in the summer months of June to August the camps move to Ladakh and Kashmir.
+The best time to explore Madhya Pradesh is from November through to February.
+(In the summer months of June to August the camps move to Ladakh and Kashmir).

-Currently, four locations have been identified in Central India, and I am very excited about the two newest offerings, the Maikal Hills and the Kuno-Palpur Wildlife Sanctuary.
-These together with the camps near Kalinjar Fort and Chanderi, offer a great mix of culture, history, architecture and wildlife in a truly untrodden experience…
+Four locations have currently been identified in Central India and I am very excited about the two newest offerings: the Maikal Hills and the Kuno-Palpur Wildlife Sanctuary.
+These, together with the camps near Kalinjar Fort and Chanderi, offer a great mix of culture, history, architecture and wildlife in a truly untrodden experience…

-Various other palaces and temples and water tanks are scattered in romantic isolation amongst the scrub jungle.
+Various other palaces, temples and water tanks are scattered in romantic isolation amongst the scrub jungle.
 Today the fort stands virtually forgotten, isolated and decaying picturesquely in its jungle fastness.

 The campsite is set up in an attractive secluded spot looking out onto fields and forested hills that still support a fair amount of wildlife including blue bull antelope, wild boar, sloth bear, sambar deer, jackals and leopards.
 Birdlife, especially during the winter, is diverse and abundant.